actuarialopensource/pymort/README.md

 ### XTbML

 `pymort.load` returns an instance of `XTbML`.
 XTbML is an XML standard for representing the tables at [mort.soa.org](https://mort.soa.org/), and the `XTbML` object is a Python class that mirrors the XML structure.
 At the bottom of the following code you can see the definition of the `XTbML` class.
 The attributes of the class are the children of the XML element. **Notice the Table class contains a pd.DataFrame, these are the rates!**.
+Use intellisense to navigate the class.

 ```py
 @dataclass